How much does laser therapy cost?

 But, what about the cost?

+Don't go anywhere yet though.
+You need to know more than that if you're going to decide whether or not to pursue laser therapy!
 You need to be investing your money into treatments that are going to work, that are not overpriced, and that are not going to have the risk of further damaging your body.
 So, every dollar you put into a treatment or therapy is an investment into your body.
 For that reason, I want to take today's episode and try and answer some of the questions I am most commonly asked such as the cost and access to laser therapy.

 Is Laser Therapy Covered By Insurance?